KMayne/pub-crawl-tool/README.md

 This web app allows for tracking you and your fellow crawlers through the circle line pub crawl.
 For a bit of fun, we also had point penalties for things (e.g. losing something) on our pub crawl.
 This tool was created by me in about 14 hours to track those points (and an additional 6 hours for adding the tracking feature & deploying v2).
+I.e. it is a bit janky in places

 ## Running